ashan-kasthuri/-meteor-react-boilerplate/README.md

 # meteor-react-boilerplate app

-A boiler meteor react boiler plate app with user auth
+A boiler meteor react boiler plate app with user auth, mocha and scss